opalmedapps/opal-admin/README.md

 This project contains a configuration for [`pre-commit`](https://pre-commit.com/) (see `.pre-commit-config.yaml`).

 Install the `pre-commit` hooks via `pre-commit install`.

+??? note "Using pre-commit with a git GUI"

+    If you are using a git GUI tool (such as Sourcetree) the path might not be set up correctly and pre-commit might not be able to find `flake8` and `mypy`.

+    The current known workaround is to specify the required `PATH` for the `pre-commit` hook.
+Add the following line at the top of `.git/hooks/pre-commit` (after the first line with the bash interpreter):

+    ```export PATH=$PATH:"/C/Users/path/to/.venv/Scripts/"```

 ### Recommended vscode extensions